negrinho/deep_architect/docs/source/tutorials/new_modules.rst

 .. code:: python

     def siso_keras_module(name, compile_fn, name_to_hyperp, scope=None):
-        return KerasModule(name, name_to_hyperp, compile_fn, ['In'], ['Out'],
+        return KerasModule(name, name_to_hyperp, compile_fn, ['in'], ['out'],
                            scope).get_io()

 This saves us writing the names of the inputs and outputs for the single-input single-output case.
-As the reader becomes familiar with DeepArchitect, the reader will notice that we use In/Out names for single-input/single-output modules and In0, In1, .../Out0, Out1, ... for modules that often have multiple inputs/outputs.
+As the reader becomes familiar with DeepArchitect, the reader will notice that we use in/out names for single-input/single-output modules and in0, in1, .../out0, out1, ... for modules that often have multiple inputs/outputs.
 These names are arbitrary and can be chosen differently.

 Using this function, the above example would be similar except that we would not need to name the input and output explicitly.